MMN3003/knowledge/sishemi/ably.md

 # Ably Kafka Connector
 You can use the Ably Kafka Connector to send data from one or more [Kafka topics](https://developer.confluent.io/learn-kafka/apache-kafka/topics/) into Ably [channels](https://ably.com/docs/channels).
 The following diagram illustrates a typical deployment:
 ![[ably-kafka-connector-overview.webp]]

+# Spaces

+ - avatar stack
+ - live cursors
+ - component locking
+ - member location

+# liveSync

+- LiveSync enables you to synchronize changes in your database to frontend clients at scale.
+	- postgres
+# Asset Tracking

+- Asset Tracking enables you to track the location of assets such as drivers, vehicles or containers in realtime